Contao3-Ninja/integrity_check/README.md

 **dev** This is the current unstable upstream development branch.

 **uat** This is the current release candidate branch. (see tags with "rc" in name)

+This software using the Fugue Icons from http://p.yusukekamiyamane.com/icons/search/fugue/